Dynamics of small bubbles in turbulence in non-dilute conditions

+We resolve collisions between particles by assuming hard spherical particles with collision diameter $D$, using the `You Only Collide Once' (YOCO) algorithm.
+This method performs elastic collisions on particles that are forecast to collide in the next time step and re-enforces excluded-volume for particles that are overlapping, treating the most severe overlap or collision for each particle at every time step, see Ref.~\cite{DeWit2024} for a detailed description.
 This method presumes that collisions happen instantaneously.
 In reality, there will be an elastic time scale involved in the bubble collision process.
 Our method thus represents the limit in which this elastic time scale of collisions is much smaller than the smallest dynamical time scale of the turbulent flow, represented by $\tau_\eta$.

 This work shall focus on massless bubbles ($\rho_p/\rho_f = 0$, $\beta=3$), with a resonant Stokes number $\textrm{St}=1$, yielding the strongest effect of the characteristic preferential concentration of bubbles in high-vorticity regions \cite{Calzavarini2008}.
 The main simulations are carried out with a resolution of $512^3$ Eulerian grid points and Taylor-scale Reynolds number $\textrm{Re}_\lambda\approx95$, while we also perform smaller simulations at $256^3$ and $128^3$ resolution and smaller $\textrm{Re}_\lambda$ to assess $\textrm{Re}$-dependence.
 We ensure that the largest wavenumber resolves $k_\textrm{max}\eta\approx 3$, such that the grid spacing coincides with the Kolmogorov length $\eta\equiv\nu^{3/4}\varepsilon^{-1/4}$, yielding a well-resolved dissipative range.